Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 d) It shows a number of errors in an app

 ---
-27. What are benefits of using ESLint? (мультивыбор)
+27. What are benefits of using ESLint?

 `a) Objective measurement of a code quality`
 `b) Readable, maintainable, and more consistent code`